Monkey chained up for hours under Bandra skywalk with no food, water

-In an instance of gross violation of laws preventing cruelty towards animals, a monkey is being illegally tied up with a chain and left under the Bandra (East) skywalk to suffer in the scorching heat
+In an instance of gross violation of laws preventing cruelty towards animals, a monkey is being illegally tied up with a chain and left under the Mumbai skywalk to suffer in the scorching heat

 In an instance of gross violation of laws preventing cruelty towards animals, a monkey is being illegally tied up with a chain and left under the Bandra (East) skywalk to suffer in the scorching heat.

 Last week, Mulund-based NGO RAWW (Resqink Association for Wildlife Welfare) received a call on their helpline from an animal lover who had seen the monkey frequently tied up under the skywalk in Bandra (East), and left unattended by its owner, without food and water.

 When RAWW volunteers made the trip to the Bandra (East) skywalk again on Wednesday, they found the monkey tied with a chain

 On Monday, RAWW volunteers reached the spot to verify the facts, but did not find the monkey.
 They made the trip again on Wednesday, and found the monkey tied with a chain.

 When our team reached the Bandra (East) skywalk near the station, we saw that the monkey was tied with a chain.
 It hadn’t been given food and water, and was sitting under the sun.
 We tried to get details about the owner of the monkey, but people who were present there told us that we should leave the spot immediately, or we could fall into trouble,” said Pawan Sharma, founder of RAWW.

 On Friday afternoon, mid-day visited the spot to see if the monkey was still there, but couldn’t spot it.
 A paan shop owner in the locality said, “We don’t know about the owner of the monkey, but frequently we see it tied with a chain under the skywalk.
 Its owner takes the monkey to slum areas for begging.”